doctor-ew/prd-to-prod/docs/PromptTemplates/00-META-FRAMEWORK-GUIDE.md

 - [ ] Includes clear acceptance criteria
 - [ ] Explains WHY, not just WHAT
 - [ ] Considers the Codespaces environment
-- [ ] Has appropriate difficulty for students
+- [ ] Has appropriate difficulty for Participants
-- [ ] Links to related tickets/stories
+- [ ] Links to related atoms/molecules
 - [ ] Includes verification steps

 ---

 ## Remember

-- **Students already have**: Devcontainer, env file, tech notes
+- **Participants already have**: Devcontainer, env file, tech notes
-- **Students need**: Clear, actionable prompts to implement features
+- **Participants need**: Clear, actionable prompts to implement features
 - **You generate**: The prompts (not the milestones, not the implementations)
 - **During class**: Respond to live PRD as it's written
-- **Goal**: Enable students to go from PRD → Working Code in one class session
+- **Goal**: Enable Participants to go from PRD → Working Code in one class session